PK

 where:

-is the variable that holds the output value of the function.
-It is of RAW
+result is the variable that holds the output value of the function.
+It is of RAW data type.
+The value is null if input is null.

-data type on which to perform the COMPLEMENT
+input is an input value of the RAW data type on which to perform the COMPLEMENT operation.

-operation is terminated after the last byte of the shorter of the two values.
+UTL_RAW.BIT_OR performs a bitwise logical OR operation of two raw values.
+If the values have different lengths, then the OR operation is terminated after the last byte of the shorter of the two values.
 The unprocessed portion of the longer value is appended to the partial result to produce the final result.
 The length of the resulting value equals the length of the longer of the two input values.

 Syntax